customerio/customerio-reactnative/README.md

 This SDK supports [rich push notifications](https://customer.io/docs/sdk/react-native/rich-push/) using Firebase (for Android) and either Firebase or APNs (for iOS).
 Follow our [push setup guide](https://customer.io/docs/sdk/react-native/push/) to configure your project for push.

-On iOS, a `UIScene` host using the acknowledged handler must declare that ownership before React Native starts.
+On iOS, a React Native 0.88+ `UIScene` host using the acknowledged handler must declare that ownership before React Native starts.
+This API is not used on Android or by AppDelegate-only hosts.
 Call this first in `scene(_:willConnectTo:options:)` so cold destinations wait for the JavaScript handler instead of entering the legacy `Linking` path:

 ```swift
 NativeCustomerIO.configureAcknowledgedSceneDeepLinkRouting()